-- Any student may appeal any instructional or grade issues to the Academic Vice President within 15 College business days after receiving the grade.
-The student has the right to have an advisor present during the meeting with the Academic Vice President.
+- Any student may appeal any instructional or grade issues to the appropriate dean/director within ten (10) College business days after receiving the grade.
+The student has the right to have an advisor present during the meeting with the appropriate academic dean/director.

 Step Two: Appeals Board

-- Should the decision of the Vice President still not satisfy the student, the student may request an appeal to the Academic Appeals Board.
+- Should the decision of the appropriate dean/director still not satisfy the student, the student may request an appeal to the Vice-President of Academics and Student Services.
+Should the decision of the Vice-President of Academics and Student Services not satisfy the student, the student may then request an appeal to the Academic Appeals Board.
 The student must present his/her appeal in writing stating 1) the specific action being appealed and 2) the remedy sought.
 The student should present this appeal to the Dean of Student Services, who will act as the ombudsperson throughout this process.

-- When the written appeal for an Academic Appeals Board has been received, the Dean of Student Services will notify the Academic Vice President that a request for an Academic Appeals Board has been received and that Academic Appeal Policy procedures were followed prior to this request.
+- When the written appeal for an Academic Appeals Board has been received, the Dean of Student Services will notify the Vice-President of Academics and Student Services that a request for an Academic Appeals Board has been received and that Academic Appeal Policy procedures were followed prior to this request.

 - The student and the instructor involved may each request the removal of any one member of the Academic Appeals Board from the hearing for legitimate reason.
 Issues of removal shall be decided by the Academic Appeals Board at the first meeting, and the Dean of Student Services shall coordinate any necessary replacement(s).

 - If the student gives notice and appropriate justification requesting a rescheduling of the meeting, the meeting may be rescheduled once.